Charelk2/Flinkdink2/README.md

 ### Term 2 Week 1 Addition

 Term&nbsp;2 continues math practice with short addition sums.
 Each day has three sessions and the dot counter represents the numbers visually.
-During a session the dots appear across three slides: first the initial number, then the second number, and finally the total.
+During the Math module the dots appear across three slides: first the initial number, then the second number, and finally the total.

-An **Addition Module** now appears between Math Dots and the Encyclopedia session.
-It shows the current day's sum with three dot groups so toddlers can count each number before solving.
+The sum slides now display at the end of the Math module so there are still only three learning modules each day.
+The dot boards let toddlers count each number before seeing the answer.
 For example, the sum `1 + 2 = 3` is rendered as a row of dot boards: one dot, two dots, then three dots for the answer.
 This visual layout helps kids match each numeral to a tangible count.